FOR IMMEDIATE RELEASE

 SEX LIVES OF COLLEGE STUDENTS REVEALED

-What do nearly 6,000 college students have to say about sex?
+What do nearly 7,000 college students have to say about sex?
 What do they do?
 What do they think?
 How do they feel about it?
 How has the media and Internet influenced their actions?
-And compared to 25 years ago, is sex really different today?
-The Sex Lives of College Students: A Quarter Century of Attitudes and Behaviors presents the results of a sexuality survey administered over the past 25 years to thousands of college students.
+And compared to 30 years ago, is sex really different today?
+The Sex Lives of College Students: Three Decades of Attitudes and Behaviors presents the results of a sexuality survey administered over the past 30 years to thousands of college students.

-Dr. Sandra Caron, a professor of family studies and human sexuality at the University of Maine, has spent the past 25 years issuing a 100-question survey to her college students.
-What she discovered from the 5,606 students between the ages of 18-22 is a range of opinions and experience in sexual relationships.
-Now she’s outlined what she’s learned in her second edition of The Sex Lives of College Students.
+Dr. Sandra Caron, a professor of family studies and human sexuality at the University of Maine, has spent the past 30 years issuing a 100-question survey to her college students.
+What she discovered from the 6,654 students between the ages of 18-22 is a range of opinions and experience in sexual relationships.
+Now she’s outlined what she’s learned in her third edition of The Sex Lives of College Students.
+Her first edition covered two decades of research and her second covered a quarter century; this edition includes three decades of college students’ sexual attitudes and behaviors (from 1990 to 2020).

 According to Caron, while we may see sex more in movies, television, books, magazines and the Internet, young adults are still left asking questions and making assumptions.
 The book offers insight into the differences between college men and women, and interesting trends in students’ attitudes and behaviors since 1990.
 Because of its longevity, the survey includes not only the views of today’s college students, but also those of their parents’ generation.